A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Introduction

-In addition to confinement effects, the phase diagram of \coso~is strongly affected by the intrinsic balancing between anisotropic magnetic interactions with the external magnetic field \cite{qian2018new,chacon2018observation,bannenberg2019multiple,leonov2020field,moody2021experimental,leonov2023reorientation,baral2023direct,marchiori2024imaging,mehboodi2024observation}.
-Thus, in case of $\mu_0 H || [001]$ low-temperature tilted conical and disordered skyrmion phases emerge in addition to the regular helical, conical and SkL (the so-called $\mathcal{A}$-phase just below the Curie temperature \tc\,$\simeq$ 58\,K) phases \cite{halder2018thermodynamic} (shown schematically in Figs. \ref{fig1}a,b).
+Furthermore, the effects of the geometrical confinement in nanostructured chiral magnets, including \ce{Cu2OSeO3}, often lead to modifications of their magnetic phase diagrams and emergence of new magnetic states \cite{yu2011near,zhao2016direct,jin2017control,pathak2021geometrically,niitsu2022geometrically,baral2022tuning}.
+Additional interactions arising due to surface-symmetry breaking in a chiral magnet may promote unique magnetic textures that are not present in the bulk material, yet may exist in technologically relevant low-dimensional surface settings \cite{rybakov2015new,rybakov2016new,zhang2018reciprocal,zheng2018experimental,zhang2018direct,zhang2020robust,burn2021periodically,turnbull2022x,xie2023observation,jin2023evolution}.

-Here, we report the discovery of a previously unknown magnetic structure in \coso~with a doubled period in comparison with the conventional bulk helix at $T<30$\,K in the narrow window of magnetic fields applied slightly away from the $\langle110\rangle$ directions (Fig. \ref{fig1}c).
-By combining REXS in both reflection and transmission geometries with small angle neutron scattering probes, we show that it is both metastable, and confined near the surface of \coso~and call it surface-confined spiral state (SSS).
-Our experimental data supports the notion that SSS is stabilized as a result of a subtle interplay among various anisotropic interactions.
+Here, we report the discovery of a previously unknown magnetic structure in \coso~with a doubled period in comparison with the conventional bulk helix at $T<30$\,K in the narrow window of magnetic fields applied slightly away from the $\langle\text{110}\rangle$ directions (Fig. \ref{fig1}\textbf{c}).
+By combining REXS in both reflection and transmission geometries with small-angle neutron scattering probes, we show that it is both metastable and confined near the surface of \coso~and call it surface-confined spiral state (SSS).
+Our experimental data support the notion that SSS is stabilised as a result of a subtle interplay among various anisotropic interactions.
 In particular, the axial surface anisotropy should be crucial for its stability.